 7. Finer Adjustments in Tone Curve Panel

 In the Tone Curve panel, if you drag the curve on any photo, you can do it freely.
 If you hold down the Alt/Option key and then move the curves, you’ll notice that it’s dragging much more slowly.
 This way, you can make very fine adjustments in the Tone Curve if you need to.
+Did you know this was one of the hidden features of Lightroom?

 8. Center the Crop Overlay